-6. Connect the load to generator sets (WP 0005, Operation Under Usual Conditions) as instructed.
+5. Connect the load to generator sets (WP 0005, Operation Under Usual Conditions) as instructed.

-Parallel Operation with Switch Box (Two Like Sets)
+Parallel Operation With Switch Box (Two Like Sets)

 When generator sets are configured for parallel operation the amperage capacity of interconnecting cables and switch box(es) must be of sufficient capacity to safely distribute the combined amperage of the generator sets connected together in parallel.
-Failure to comply may cause damage to equipment.
+Failure to comply may result in damage to equipment.

-- 1. Connect generator sets (units A and B or more) parallel cables in PP configuration for both units to be operated together as a PP. See Connecting Generator Sets Parallel Cables (PP Configuration) task. - 2.
-Make output cable connections between generator sets (units A and B or more) and switch boxes if necessary.
+- 1. Connect generator sets (units A and B) parallel cables in PP configuration (See Connecting Generator Sets Parallel Cables (PP Configuration) task) for all units to be operated together as a PP. - 2.
+Make output cable connections between generator sets (units A and B) and switch boxes if necessary.